bread-graphics/whitebreadx/README.md

 In addition, raw pointers to the underlying transport mechanism can be accessed, allowing usage with external code.

+## External Library Version Support

+The minimum supported versions of `libxcb` and `libX11` necessary for this library are unknown.
+This library has been tested to work with `libxcb` version 1.14 and `libX11` version 2:1.7.
+However, the `libX11` version must be after the paradigm shift where it began using `libxcb` as an internal transport.
+There are no plans to support legacy `libX11`.

 ## License

 MIT/Apache2